fluid-project/infusion/README.txt

 	FLUID-2508 Turning on the table of contents causes an error: using Opera FLUID-2510 Using the reset button breaks the preview: using Opera FLUID-2523 Re-opening the dialog after closing it with the 'esc' key, doesn't display the preview window: using IE

-Pager:
-	FLUID-2329 The self-rendering mode of the Pager is not the default mode FLUID-2467 The style name for the root node is not configurable